Drones, thermal scanners scour China Eastern crash site

 The stricken jet was equipped with two recorders: the cockpit voice recorder and the other one in the rear passenger cabin tracking flight data.

-The crash provoked an unusually swift public response from President Xi Jinping who ordered a probe into its cause, as aviation authorities vowed an extensive two-week check-up of China's vast passenger fleet.
+Aviation authorities have vowed an extensive two-week check-up of China's vast passenger fleet.

-The safety message has rippled out across sectors after the MU5735 crash.
+The safety message has rippled out across sectors.
 A notice from the State Council and Ministry of Emergency Management on Wednesday called for industries across the board to "rectify potential safety hazards".

 "We are working with the Department of State to address those issues with the Chinese government before any travel will be determined," it told AFP Thursday in a statement.

-There was a second co-pilot on board, with more than 550 hours of flight time - all three were in good health with no known personal problems.
+There was a second co-pilot on board, with more than 550 hours of flight time and all three were in good health with no known personal problems.

 © 2022 AFP